nachocaru/xaprb.com/content/blog/2006-01-28-captchas-done-better.md

 ### How I did it

-1. Create a new file, say `captchas.php`
-2. Fill it with an array of entries, one per question:
+Create a new file, say `captchas.php`.
+Fill it with an array of entries, one per question:

 <pre>&lt;?php
 $captchas = Array();

 # Create a single entry